knakalm/BTC-price-fetcher/README.md

 This command installs the Helm chart named `btc-price-app-helm` as `btc-price-app` in the Kubernetes namespace `btc-app`.
 The `--create-namespace` flag ensures that the namespace is created if it doesn't already exist.

+### Terraform
+eks_cluser.tf sets up EKS cluster and some supporting resources well enough to deploy the pods into it and receive external IP for LoadBalancer service.
+For some reason the TCP connection is hang up when trying to connect to the microservice and I couldn't figure out why.